 - 1. Time limit (3 years) - 2.
 Development in accordance with approved plans - 3.
 Approval of samples of facing materials - 4.
 Reporting of unexpected contamination - 5.
 Detailed design of the access/turning head - 6.
 Surfacing of parking spaces - 7.
 Details of the internal and external boundary treatment, including the gabion wall to the east of the site - 8.
-Details of soft landscaping scheme (to take account ecology matters and presence of sewers within the site) - 9.
+Detailed soft landscaping scheme (to take account ecology matters and presence of sewers within the site) - 9.
 Detailed drainage design - 10.
 Construction Environment Management Plan - 11.
 Landscape and Ecological Management Plan - 12.
 Lighting design strategy - 13.
 Invasive species management protocol - 14.
 Electric vehicle charging points - 15.
 Vegetation clearance outside of bird breeding season - 16.
-Construction management plan - 17.
-Finished floor levels set to satisfaction of Environment Agency - 18.
+Construction management plan (for highways and amenity) - 17.
+Finished floor levels set as per Environment Agency's advice - 18.
+No development in flood zone 3 - 19.
+No ground level raising in flood zone 3 - 20.
 Scheme to ensure stability of New Mill Road